Table of Contents

 - Medullary region of other bones.

 - After infancy, splenomegaly may occur, followed by hypersplenism with decreased WBC count and platelets, resulting in pancytopenia.

-- Gallbladder sludge can accumulate following elevated level of unconjugated bilirubin as the result of the spherocytes degradation.
+- Gallbladder sludge can accumulate following an elevated level of unconjugated bilirubin as the result of the spherocytes degradation.

 - Abdominal pain or cramps as the result of either splenomegaly or gallbladder pigmented, stones can occur in these patients.